 Around 1824, one George Goodall enclosed about ¾ of an acre on the Heath, and a little later built himself a cottage there, which became no.20 Church Road, but he was astute enough to build his house on just one side of the frontage of the property.
 He was one of the ‘squatters’ of Aspley Heath, as he had no right to the land.
 After he had occupied it long enough, (and got others to swear oaths that he had held it, for perhaps years longer than he actually had!), it legally became his.
-Fortunately, a number of the deeds for this property are deposited at the Bedfordshire and Luton Archives and Records Service under the Greene King archive collection.
+Fortunately, a number of the deeds for this property are deposited at the Bedfordshire Archives & Records Service under the Greene King archive collection.

 George had been ‘on the parish’ in his time, meaning he was supported with parish money as he didn’t earn enough to support his family.
 In 1827 he was given a week’s pay to assist him building his house, and later in the year, he was being paid 2/6 and 3/6 a week.
 On another occasion he was given a bit-saw, to help him in his work and keep him from drawing more funds from the parish.